coolapso/terraform-scaleway-kubernetes-kapsule-cluster/README.md

 [![Build Status](https://travis-ci.com/4s3ti/kapsule-cluster.svg?branch=master)](https://travis-ci.com/4s3ti/kapsule-cluster)
 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

-# Terraform Scaleway Kapsule
+# Terraform Scaleway kubernetes kapsule

-A Terraform module that creates a simple Kubernetes kapsule cluster, Nodes are added using [Kapsule-pool](https://github.com/4s3ti/kapsule-pool) module.
+A Terraform module that creates a simple Kubernetes kapsule cluster, Nodes are added using [Kapsule-pool](https://github.com/4s3ti/terraform-scaleway-kubernetes-kapsule-pool) module.

-## Module Requirements

-* terraform > 0.13
-* Scaleway account

 ## How to use

-Examples directory contains examples on how to use this module and add nodes to it.
+[Examples](./examples) directory contains examples on how to use this module and add nodes to it.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements